Sjord/Sjord.github.io/_posts/2018-08-27-take-over-sessions-in-metasfresh-using-cors.md

 ---
 layout: post
 title: "Take over sessions in Metasfresh using CORS"
-thumbnail: metasfresh-240.jpg
+thumbnail: metasfresh-240.png
 date: 2018-11-25
 ---

 Metasfresh is a open source ERP web application.
-It has misconfigured CORS headers which allow any other site to perform authenticated requests to it.
+By default, it has misconfigured CORS headers which allow any other site to perform authenticated requests to it.

 ## Cross origin resource sharing